GROWING TOURISM THROUGH CO-INVESTMENT

 RTO3’s Partnership Funding Program supports strategic initiatives across our Ministry of Tourism, Culture and Gaming mandated areas.
 Each year, partnership opportunities are developed to reflect evolving regional priorities, offer tangible value to tourism operators, and foster broad participation across the Hamilton Halton Brant region.

-For the 2025/26 program year, our Partnership Opportunities will be launched in two intake phases.
+For the 2026/27 program year, our Partnership Opportunities has been expanded based on the feedback of our 25/26 cycle.
 Details on individual partnerships, eligibility, and intake deadlines will be announced with each release.

 Overview and Objectives

-RTO3’s Product Development partnership initiatives aim to strengthen regional tourism business capacity and develop engaging, market-ready experiences that drive visitation during the shoulder season.
-These co-investment opportunities support tourism operators in enhancing their offerings, expanding into new markets, and contributing to a stronger visitor economy for sustainable regional growth.
+RTO3’s Product Development partnership initiatives aim to strengthen regional tourism business capacity and develop engaging, market-ready experiences that drive visitation and support a four-season destination.
+These co-investment opportunities support tourism operators in enhancing exisitng offerings, expanding into new markets, developing new visitor experiences, and contributing to a stronger visitor economy.
+These efforts support sustainable regional growth across Hamilton Halton Brant.

-Recognizing that tourism partners have diverse objectives, resources, and seasonal needs, the 2025/26 program includes a range of partnership opportunities—from shoulder season product and experience development support, to certification support to align your business with national and provincially recognized associations, or co-operative digital campaigns, joint investments in photography assets and influencer content support for marketing.
+Recognizing that tourism partners have diverse objectives, resources, and seasonal needs, the 2026/27 program includes a range of partnership opportunities—from product and experience development support, to certification support to align your business with national and provincially recognized associations, and expanded co-operative digital campaigns, joint investments in photography assets and travel influencer content support for marketing.

 Whether you’re looking to enhance your brand, develop a specific experience, or reach new visitor markets, there’s a partnership opportunity designed to support your goals.